orbeon/orbeon-forms-doc/installation/iis.md

 - If you've already set up a rewrite rule to forward requests to Tomcat, for now, disable that rule.
 - Move the `user.aspx` in your site directory (the default is `C:\inetpub\wwwroot`).
-- Load http://localhost/user.aspx.
+- Access [http://localhost/user.aspx](http://localhost/user.aspx).
 It should show something like *Page.User.Identity.Name: DOMAIN\Homer Simpson*.

 ### Pass the user information to Tomcat through a header

 - In the directory where you put `user.aspx`, create a directory named `App_Code`.
 Move the `WindowsAuthHeaderModule.cs` inside that `App_Code` directory.
 This module sets the `HTTP_ORBEON_USERNAME` variable to the part of Windows username that follows the `\` character.
 - Move the `web.config` in the same directory where you have `App_Code` and `user.aspx`.
 - Move `user.jsp` in the directory `webapps\ROOT`, inside the Tomcat directory (for instance `C:\Program Files\Apache Software Foundation\Tomcat 10.1\webapps\ROOT`).
 This page will show the value of the `Orbeon-Username` header.
 - Access [http://localhost/user.jsp](http://localhost/user.jsp).
-You should see something like: *Forwarded User: Homer Simpson*.
+It should show something like: *Forwarded User: Homer Simpson*.

 ### Configure Orbeon Forms to use the value of that header